 DIY Modern Turned Leg Dining Table

-How I built the $3500 dining table of my dreams for less than $500
+Here’s how I built the $3500 dining table of my dreams for less than $500.

-I love its playful, oversized take on the classic turned legs of antique furniture, but it’s just not in my budget to spend thousands of dollars on any one object (except for maybe a custom Interior Define sectional 🙈).
+I love the James+James Olivia Turned Leg Table.
+It is a playful, oversized take on classic turned-leg antique furniture, but unfortunately, it’s just not in my budget to spend thousands of dollars on any one piece of furniture.

-For much of my furniture, I thrift vintage or antique or scrounge up something for cheap on Facebook Marketplace.
+For most of my furnishings, I thrift vintage or antique or scrounge up something for cheap on Facebook Marketplace.
 But it’s hard to find a good-looking table that seats 8 comfortably, and I’d have to hire movers to haul it for me anyhow.

 Plus, I’ve been itching to try my hand at woodworking for a while now, and the Spring 2022 One Room Challenge seemed like a perfect time to challenge myself.